stgm/scientific-programming-1/techniques/monte-carlo/10 Blok.md

 ## Example

 It is known that the function $$sin(x)$$ is enclosed on the domain $$0 < x < \pi$$ between 0 and 1.
 So we defined a box around the integral area and generated 2000 random points.
 Of which 63.15% (1263/2000) appeared to be within the integral area.
-The approximation that we've made of the integral using these 2000 is subsequently: 0.6315$$\pi \approx 1.984$$.
-The moment this works correctly, we can effortlessly generate 1 million points instead of 2000.
+The approximation that we've made of the integral using these 2000 is subsequently: 0.6315$$\pi \approx 1.984​$$.
+When this method is implemented correctly, we can effortlessly generate 1 million points instead of 2000.

 ![](MonteCarloExample.png)